your/esperanza/README.md

 ## Contributing

 Rules are required to make Esperenza say hopeful things, for now it's just lazy and will say things innapropriate (sorry for that).
 So.. help!

+## Use with caution

+This gem is hitting wikipedia/tionary pages.
+It's not meant to do that every .5 seconds, so.. you know what you are doing.
+Be polite.

 ## License: MIT